 I would say he was my best rapper for a long time.
 Eventually, people like Nas and Jay Z became more prominent just because, (I think) by being alive, they piled up a superior body of work.
 If Tupac hadn’t died and his music career had stayed on the same trajectory as in 1996, he would have been untouchable.
-Still, I cannot count how many times I blasted his albums in Kruegzberg during the 2010s.
-I’d been traveling through Europe between 2016 and 2019, and for some reason, I craved Old Skool Hip Hop.
+Still, I cannot count how many times I blasted his albums in Kreuzberg during the 2010s.
+I’d been traveling through Europe between 2016 and 2019, so I craved Old Skool, Hip Hop.
 Little did I know that those simple moments of listening to Tupac or Biggie for the thousandth time would help to shape my music experience of the 2010s.

 #17: Freddy Will